Mortgage Lender Overlays On FHA And VA Loans

-- The Gustan Cho Team at USA Mortgage has no Mortgage Lender Overlays On FHA And VA Loans
+- Gustan Cho Associates at Loan Cabin Inc. has no Mortgage Lender Overlays On FHA And VA Loans

 - We are a direct lender licensed in multiple states with zero Mortgage Lender Overlays on FHA and VA loans as well as USDA and Conventional Loans

-However, I will cover mortgage lender overlays and what to do in the event if you choose a mortgage banker with mortgage lender overlays.
+However, I will cover overlays and what to do in the event if you choose a mortgage banker with lender overlays.

 Typical Mortgage Lender Overlays On FHA And VA Loans are the following:

 - Credit Scores On FHA Loans: Fannie Mae Automated Underwriting System might approve FHA Borrowers with a 580 credit score on a FHA Loan with 3.5% down payment

 - However, the mortgage company may require a minimum of 640 FICO even though FHA Guidelines on Credit Scores only requires a 580 credit score